-Title of the presentation: Fighting Homophobia and Transphobia in a university setting
+Title of the presentation: Promoting sexual rights and fighting homo-transphobia in a university context in Italy

 Paolo Valerio was Full Professor in Clinical Psychology at the University of Naples Federico II.
 He is actually Honorary Chairperson of the Center for Active and Integrated Inclusion of Students (SInAPSi), President of the Foundation “Gender Identity Culture” and President of O.N.I.G.
 (Osservatorio Nazionale sull’Identità di Genere), the Italian equivalent of WPATH (Word Professional Association for Transgender Health).
 He is member of the Associazione Italiana di Psicologia (Italian Association of Psychology) and the World Professional Association for Transgender Health (WPATH).
 He participated in many EU research projects.
 Specifically, he was: 1) Marie Curie Fellow; 2) Scientific coordinator of “Hermes – Linking network to fight sexual and gender stigma”, an EU project co-financed by the Daphne III Programme; 3) Member od the advisory group of “Empowering LGT young people against violence: a P2P model”, an EU project co-financed by the Daphne III Programme.
 He has published in Italian and international peer-reviewed journals and edited collections on the following research areas: psychodynamic counselling in higher education, gender variance, disorders of sexual differentiation, psychological correlates of somatic diseases, adolescent development and risk factors in adolescence, sexual and gender prejudice.